Space-Charge-Limited van der Waals Spin Transistor

-We summarize the ratio $R_{AFM}/R_{FM}$ between the resistances in the low-field AFM and high-field FM states as a function of gate and bias for both the SCST and the sf-MTJ in Figs. \ref{fig:2}b and \ref{fig:2}c.
-To facilitate comparison with different conventions, Fig. \ref{fig:2}d plots linecuts of the magnetoresistance at constant $V_{sd}$ against two $y$-axes: MR~$= (R_{FM} - R_{AFM})/R_{AFM}$ on the left and TMR = $(R_{AFM}-R_{FM})/R_{FM}$ on the right.
-The MR of the sf-MTJ is independent of gate \cite{Boix-Constant2022}, but decreases with bias from a low-bias value of approximately $-50$\% (TMR = 100\%), comparable to prior works \cite{Boix-Constant2022,Chen2024a}.
+We summarize the ratio $R_{AFM}/R_{FM}$ between the resistances in the AFM and FM states versus gate and bias for the SCST and the sf-MTJ in Figs. \ref{fig:2}b and \ref{fig:2}c.
+To facilitate comparison, Fig. \ref{fig:2}d plots linecuts of the magnetoresistance at constant $V_{sd}$ against two $y$-axes: MR~$= (R_{FM} - R_{AFM})/R_{AFM}$ on the left and TMR = $(R_{AFM}-R_{FM})/R_{FM}$ on the right.
+The MR of the sf-MTJ is gate-independent \cite{Boix-Constant2022}, but decreases with bias from a low-bias value of $-50$\% (TMR = 100\%) \cite{Chen2024a}.

-In contrast, the MR of the SCST is continuously tunable from $\sim$0 to $-97$\% (TMR = 3000\%) by varying $V_G$ from $-2$ to 1.5 V. The vanishing MR for $V_G < 0$ results from electron depletion that shuts off conduction for both the AFM and FM states (see also Fig. \ref{fig:4}a).
-The gate dependence of the SCST's MR is opposite to lateral transport devices made using bulk CrSBr, where lower carrier densities instead enhanced MR \cite{Chou2025}.
-There, the bulk MR was primarily attributed a magnetic state-dependent band edge shift and not directly sensitive to interlayer transport \cite{Chou2025}.
-In contrast, interlayer hopping is integral to the bilayer SCST where vertical and lateral transport proceed in series.
-For the presented device, the magnitude of the MR is partly elevated due to a drop in the conductance of the AFM state at $V_G \approx1.5$~V (Fig. \ref{fig:1}e), whose cause is not fully clear; however, the strong rise in $|\mathrm{MR}|$ with electron doping is corroborated in a second device (see SM \cite{Note1}).
+In contrast, the MR of the SCST at 2 K is continuously tunable from $\sim$0 to $-97$\% (TMR = 3000\%) by increasing $V_G$ from $-2$ to 1.5 V. The vanishing MR for $V_G < 0$ results from electron depletion that shuts off conduction for both the AFM and FM states (see Fig. \ref{fig:4}a).
+The TMR is maximized around $|V_{sd}| \approx 30$~mV and $V_G \approx 1.4$~V when the conductivity of the FM state rapidly increases as carriers injected by the bias and gate voltages tune the channel towards the trap-filled limit (see arrow in Fig. \ref{fig:2}a).
+Here, the quasi-Fermi level rises quickly past diminishing trap states at the top of the distribution \cite{Lampert1964}.

+Moreover, the peak in the TMR at positive $V_G$ diminishes rapidly upon warming to 50~K (see Fig. S7 \cite{Note1}).
+Below 50 K, the conductances of the AFM and FM states follow temperature dependences consistent with variable-range hopping with different characteristic temperatures \cite{Shklovskii1984}; accordingly, the TMR displays a similar exponential decrease.
+At higher temperature, the SCST's TMR shows an additional rise for negative $V_G$ (\emph{reduced} carrier density), similar to that observed in lateral transport devices made from bulk CrSBr \cite{Chou2025}.
+The bulk MR is attributed to a magnetic state-dependent band edge shift and not directly sensitive to a single interlayer hopping as in our bilayer device.
+Hence, the SCST's crossover at low temperature to enhanced MR for higher carrier density highlights the pivotal role of nonlinear SCL transport and sharp, layer-dependent charge distributions due to suppressed lateral and vertical hopping.